 104-112 UCAS Tariff Points at A2 (Grades BCC-BBC) or acceptable alternatives e.g. BTEC Subsidiary Diploma, Diploma, Extended Diploma at Level 3 (Grades DMM)

 BCC-BBC, any subject considered but preference given to core or health related subjects - maximum of 3 subjects considered.

 Applications are considered on an individual basis, taking into account additional educational achievements, life experience and skills, including personal statement and interview score when making offers.

 Specific GCSE requirements

 A minimum of 5 GCSEs at grade C/4 or above including Mathematics, English Language, Science and evidence of IT skills.
-Students applying with a BTEC L3 must have a minimum of a grade B/5 in GCSE science
+Grade B GCSE Science preferable for applicants who are studying Level 3 BTEC

 Non Tariffed Qualifications